-Laws of Fla.
+Notwithstanding any provisions to the contrary in Chapter 18615, Laws of Fla.
 Ch.
-18615 (1937), and to provide for an increase in the benefits thereby provided: retirement benefits shall be as defined and set forth in Section 121.201A and Section 121.201B. retirement.
-Members shall be service retirement benefit equal to a maximum of 80 percent average salary (as defined in Section 121.113 (a)) received by the member for the 52 pay periods immediately preceding the time of retirement, upon the completion of 30 years of credited service.
-For each year prior to the thirtieth year of service that a member retires, the 80 percent retirement benefit shall be reduced by two percent, of the average salary (as defined in Section 121.113 (a)) received by the member for the 52 pay periods immediately preceding of retirement, with the minimum normal retirement benefit being 60 percent after completion of 20 years of credited service. (b) Disability retirement.
-(1) Any member, who prior to reaching the minimum normal retirement service as a police officer or firefighter, as established competent medical evidence, shall be entitled to a disability retirement.
+18615 (1937), and to provide for an increase in the benefits thereby provided: retirement benefits shall be as defined and set forth in Section 121.201A and Section 121.201B.

+(a) Time service retirement.
+Members shall be entitled to a time service retirement benefit equal to a maximum of 80 percent of the average salary (as defined in Section 121.113 (a)) received by the member for the 52 pay periods immediately preceding the time of retirement, upon the completion of 30 years of credited service.
+For each year prior to the thirtieth year of service that a member retires, the 80 percent retirement benefit shall be reduced by two percent, of the average salary (as defined in Section 121.113 (a)) received by the member for the 52 pay periods immediately preceding the time of retirement, with the minimum normal retirement benefit being 60 percent after completion of 20 years of credited service.

+(b) Disability retirement.

+(1) Any member, who prior to reaching the minimum normal retirement becomes permanently and totally disabled from useful and efficient service as a police officer or firefighter, as established by competent medical evidence, shall be entitled to a disability retirement.
 The disability retirement benefit shall be equal to 60 percent of the average salary received by the member for the 52 pay periods immediately preceding the time of disability retirement.
 The Board shall establish the effective date on which the disability benefit shall commence.
-The Board shall, by rule, establish procedures for the examination of applicants for disability retirement, for the conduct of disability retirement jurisdiction, and reexamination of the event the application for a disability pension is denied by the Board, then a new application for the same disability cannot be filed by the member within six months of the denial. {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}22
+The Board shall, by rule, establish procedures for the examination of applicants for disability retirement, for the conduct of disability retirement hearings, for review of said hearings by a court of competent jurisdiction, and reexamination of retirees on disability pension.
+In the event the application for a disability pension is denied by the Board, then a new application for the same disability cannot be filed by the member within six months of the denial.